Aliases for CD86 Gene

 GeneCards Summary for CD86 Gene

 CD86 (CD86 Molecule) is a Protein Coding gene.
-Diseases associated with CD86 include Myocarditis and Gallbladder Squamous Cell Carcinoma.
-Among its related pathways are PI-3K cascade-FGFR3 and ICos-ICosL Pathway in T-Helper Cell.
+Diseases associated with CD86 include Gallbladder Squamous Cell Carcinoma and Myocarditis.
+Among its related pathways are RET signaling and CD28 co-stimulation.
 GO annotations related to this gene include receptor binding and coreceptor activity.
 An important paralog of this gene is CD80.

 UniProtKB/Swiss-Prot for CD86 Gene

 Receptor involved in the costimulatory signal essential for T-lymphocyte proliferation and interleukin-2 production, by binding CD28 or CTLA-4.
 May play a critical role in the early events of T-cell activation and costimulation of naive T-cells, such as deciding between immunity and anergy that is made by T-cells within 24 hours after activation.
 Isoform 2 interferes with the formation of CD86 clusters, and thus acts as a negative regulator of T-cell activation.

 (Microbial infection) Acts as a receptor for adenovirus subgroup B.